getredash/redash/docs/misc/backup_restore.rst

 4. Transfer the backup to the new server.

-5. `Perform a clean install of re:dash <http://docs.redash.io/en/latest/setup.html>`__ on the new server.
+5. `Perform a clean install of Re:dash <http://docs.redash.io/en/latest/setup.html>`__ on the new server.

 6. Check the amount of available disk space on the new server.